ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 {{Section 4.3 of ?I-D.ietf-dnsop-3901bis}}, which points to Destination Address Selection as defined in {{!RFC6724}}.

-In keeping with the Happy Eyeballs approach, an implementation of a stub resolver that supports Happy Eyeballs SHOULD additionally prefer using IPv6 resolver addresses when possible.
+In accordance with the Happy Eyeballs approach, an implementation of a stub resolver that supports Happy Eyeballs SHOULD additionally prefer using IPv6 resolver addresses when possible.
 This can be accomplished by sorting IPv6 addresses first prior to running